OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

     * **csv**: *File content* (dynamic content from **Get .csv file**)

     :::image type="content" source="../../images/convert-csv-flow-5.png" alt-text="The completed Excel Online (Business) connector in Power Automate.":::
+1. Save the flow.
+Use the **Test** button on the flow editor page or run the flow through your **My flows** tab.
+Be sure to allow access when prompted.
+1. You should find new .xlsx files in the "output" folder, alongside the original .csv files.
+The new workbooks contain the same data as the CSV files.